 1. His real name is Yesudas/ Jesudoss.
 He was rechristened as ‘Arur Doss’ by Thanjai Ramaiah Doss, under whom he started his film journey as an assistant writer.

-4. During his initial days in theatre, impressed by his passion, he was given opportunity to display ads in the film intervals by many theatre owners of his hometown Thiruvarur.
+4. During his initial days in theatre, impressed by his passion, he was given the opportunity to display ads in the film intervals by many theatre owners of his hometown Thiruvarur.
 He manually wrote details about his plays in the given slides, as a sort of ad and with owners’ permission, used to display them through film projectors.
 It helped him a lot to get more audience for his staged plays.

 5. During his active years in cinema, he used to wake up at 4 am in the morning and wrote film scripts and dialogues in a small room of 15*10 dimensions, with no or less facilities of fan or air conditioners.
-Thus through his dedication to work, he set examples for youngsters to follow.
+Thus, through his dedication to work, he set examples for youngsters to follow.

 6. After working as an assistant for four years, Magudam Kaatha Mangai was his first credited work, which was a remake of Hindi film, Qaidi.